Kimmie Weeks: Education and life in the United States

 Once he arrived in the United States, Weeks enrolled and completed his final year of high school at Glasgow High School in Newark, Delaware.
 He then enrolled at Northfield Mount Hermon School in Northfield, MA, where he completed a post-graduate program.
 In 2001, he enrolled at Amherst College in Massachusetts and received a BA in Political Science and History in 2005.
 In 2008, he received his master's degree from the University of Pennsylvania and was subsequently awarded an Honorary Doctorate from Amherst College in 2012.

 Youth Action International

-While at Amherst College, Weeks founded Youth Action International (YAI), the mission of which is to provide education, health care and economic empowerment for children and young people affected by war.
+While at Amherst College, Weeks founded Youth Action International (YAI).

-YAI was established in 2005 to develop and implement programs that alleviate the suffering of children and youth affected by war, and empower them to reach their full potential.
-The organization is a growing network of young people, primarily volunteers, who utilize grassroots techniques to support war-affected communities in improving the lives of their children.
-YAI has volunteer chapters at universities and colleges across the United States, an administrative office in Michigan, and field offices in Liberia, Sierra Leone and Uganda.
-YAI's programs are strategically developed to break the cycles of violence and poverty.

-Major accomplishments of Youth Action International include providing services to over 150,000 people in West and East Africa since 2005.

 Recognition and awards

 Weeks remains a vocal advocate for children's rights around the world.
 His annual speaking tour reaches more than 40,000 people.
-He has also been selected for many awards, including the MLK Peace Medal, the 1998 Goodwill Games Medal for heroism in the face of adversity, and the 2007 Golden Brick Award.
+He has also won the MLK Peace Medal, the 1998 Goodwill Games Medal for heroism in the face of adversity, and the 2007 Golden Brick Award.